SvenjaCSch/alpaca_telegram_chatbot/README.md

 #### Conversation errors (double weighting)
-1) Not answering the question, for example (leaving out information) (0 - -5)
+1) Not answering the question, for example (leaving out information) (0 to -5)
-2) Ignoring/forgetting the previous context (0 - -5)
+2) Ignoring/forgetting the previous context (0 to -5)
-3) Bot creates the whole dialogue by itself (0 - -5)
+3) Bot creates the whole dialogue by itself (0 to -5)
 4) Not finishing sentences (0 - -5)
 5) Bot just ends the dialogue (0 - -5)

 #### Structural error (single weighting):
-1) Repetition (0 - -5)
+1) Repetition (0 to -5)
-2) Spelling errors (0 - -5)
+2) Spelling errors (0 to -5)

 We decided to incorporate error points into our evaluation to enhance its realism.
 The approach involves both double-weighted and single-weighted error points.
 The double-weighted errors underline the severity of the errors in the conversation, while the single-weighted errors might be seen as more minor errors.
 The goal is a natural conversation flow, and in order to maintain it, it is important for the chatbot to, for example, not complete the chat by itself.
 On the other hand, a natural conversation flow might not be very much disturbed by, for example, a spelling error.

 A conversation's highest score is 30 points, with excellent performance and no errors.

 ## Results
 Results of Scenario Bored: